 Our framers gave us a "representative democracy" – what they called, "a Republic."
 But that Republic was to be representative of all of us.
 Congress, as Madison said, was to be "dependent on the People alone."
 And by "the People," as he explained in Federalist 52, he meant "not the rich, more than the poor."

 We have allowed Congress to betray this fundamental commitment.
 We don’t have a representative branch “dependent on the People alone.”
-Instead, we have a Congress “dependent on their funders” as well as “on the people.”
+Instead, we have a Congress “dependent on their funders.”

-That dependency produces a government obsessed with the interests of “the rich more than the poor” – since obviously the rich are the funders.
+That dependency produces a government obsessed with the interests of the rich more than the poor.
 Less than 2% of America gave anything to any political campaign last year.
 The top 100 gave as much as the bottom 4.75 million.